pkmlp/LaTeX-Basics---Lunch-Session-EN/README.md

 Usually, texts are created with a word processing package (OpenOffice, LibreOffice or Microsoft Office).
 However, for professional and/or very large documents (especially in the mathematical-technical area) the possibilities of such standard Office packages are not sufficient.
 LaTeX is a text typesetting system that meets these requirements.
 Those who are used to a word processor will find the introduction to LaTeX very hard to get used to.
 Creating documents with LaTeX is closer to programming with a page description language than to entering text with standard WYSIWYG office packages.
 In this basic session, a first overview of LaTeX, the features of LaTeX and the required components will be given.
 A first small LaTeX document will be created with the online LaTeX editor Overleaf (the easy to use, online, collaborative LaTeX editor).

-## Contents of the LaTeX Basics - Lunch Session
+## Contents of the LaTeX Basics - Lunch Sessionn

 - Differences between LaTeX and Word
 - What is needed to create LaTeX documents